 In B.C., transportation, industry and our buildings and communities are the greatest sources of GHGs.
 We’re working together with local governments, industry and others to focus on these sectors.

-We’re also preparing the province for the impacts of climate change we are already facing, as well as those to come with B.C.'s draft Climate Preparedness and Adaptation Strategy.
+We’re also preparing the province for the impacts of climate change we are already facing, as well as those to come with B.C.'s Climate Preparedness and Adaptation Strategy.

 Find ideas, inspiration and rebates to make change at home, on the go and in your community